Hi – welcome back! Today we’re gonna go “neck and neck”…

 However, if you ask me that question for choosing a guitar - is there a right or a wrong way?
 Then yes, choosing the wrong guitar is one of the 25 fundamental mistakes beginners make.

-If you’re a beginner guitarist then I urge you to read my book on “25 mistakes I wish I knew as a beginner.”
-It’s solid 60 pager book with nitty-gritty details on each of the mistakes and how to avoid them – the best part is it’s free, get it now.
+It’s a solid 60 pager book with nitty-gritty details on each of the mistakes and how to avoid them – the best part is it’s free so,get the book now.

 Until next time, peace out.